aeschi/ignite/tasks/anna.md

 ## WEBSITE
 - We all searched for other websites as inspiration and moods
-- I created the web visualisation for our website
+- I created the web visualisation for our website.
+This was a lot of research on the look and performance for web-based particles
 - I learned the basics of react
 - I worked on the communication between the database and the visualisation with Ellina
 - We spent a lot of time on dicussing the website layout and design, the design of the illustrations, and the user interaction